virtual-bock/thinkpad-yoga-scripts/README.md

-# Yoga scripts for the Thinkpad X380 on linux
+# Yoga scripts for the Thinkpad Yoga 12

-This contains systemd scripts to allow use of tablet mode, pen, auto rotation, and auto brightness on a Thinkpad X380 Yoga.
+This contains systemd scripts to allow use of tablet mode, pen, auto rotation, and auto brightness on a Thinkpad Yoga 12.

 ## Status

 Status: Working!

-- [x] rotatation
+- NT[ ] rotatation
 - [x] brightness adjustment
 - [x] turn off touchscreen when using pen
-- [x] tablet mode turns off touchpad, click buttons, and trackpoint (and turns on screen keyboard)
+- NT[ ] tablet mode turns off touchpad, click buttons, and trackpoint (and turns on screen keyboard)
-- [ ] sometimes the tablet mode acpi event's arn't reported after some time (or after suspend?).
+- NT[ ] sometimes the tablet mode acpi event's arn't reported after some time (or after suspend?).
 Workout: use a launcher on the panel

 This repo is forked from https://github.com/ffejery/thinkpad-l380-yoga-scripts with edits for the x380.
 Differences are: